sree-220591/eduGPT/README.md

 # eduGPT
-An educational GPT-based companion focused on conceptual learning.
+An educational GPT-based companion focused on conceptual learning.It is a domain-limited retrieval based agent.